John Thomson (footballer, born 1909): Death

-On 5 September 1931, Celtic were playing their Old Firm rivals Rangers at Ibrox Park in Glasgow in front of 80,000.
+On 5 September 1931, Celtic were playing their rivals Rangers at Ibrox Park in Glasgow in front of a crowd of 80,000.
 Early in the second half Thomson and a Rangers player, Sam English, went for the ball at the same time.
 Thomson's head collided with English's knee, fracturing his skull and rupturing an artery in his right temple.
+One source said, "There were gasps in the main stand, a single piercing scream being heard from a horrified young woman"; this was believed to be the scream of 19-year-old Margaret Finlay, who was watching with Jim Thomson (brother of John).
 Thomson was taken off the field in a stretcher; most people assumed that he was just badly concussed, but a few people who had seen his injuries suspected worse.
-One source said, "There were gasps in the main stand, a single piercing scream being heard from a horrified young woman"; this was believed to be the scream of 19-year-old Margaret Finlay, who was watching with Jim Thomson (brother of John).
-One Rangers player, also a medical student, said later that as soon as he saw him he gave little chance for his survival, this was also the view of the Celtic team doctor.
+One Rangers player, James Marshall, also a medical student, said later that as soon as he saw him he gave little chance for his survival, this was also the view of the Celtic team doctor.

 After having treatment from the St Andrew's Ambulance Association, he was taken to a stretcher.
 According to The Scotsman, he was "seen to rise on the stretcher and look towards the goal and the spot where the accident happened".
 The game ended 0–0.
 Thomson was taken to the Victoria Infirmary in Glasgow.
 He had a lacerated wound over the right parietal bones of the skull, causing a depression in his skull 2 in in diameter.
 At 5:00 pm he suffered a major convulsion.
 Dr Norman Davidson carried out an emergency operation to try to lower the amount of pressure caused by the swelling brain, but the operation was unsuccessful and he was pronounced dead by 9.25 pm.